In this post (and the following) I'll introduce you to the aircraft in the fleet of OSM Aviation Academy.

 Equipped with Garmin G1000

-The Cessna is equipped with a system which provides us with flight instrument information, navigation information and system supervision: Garmin G1000.
+The Cessna is equipped with a system that provides us with flight instrument information, navigation information, and system supervision: Garmin G1000.

 Wings on top of the fuselage

 The fact that the wings are located on top of the roof instead of underneath the fuselage is a nice feature, not only because it gives you some shelter when exiting the aircraft on a rainy day in October, but for the static lateral stability of the aircraft.

 This means that the aircraft will be very stable to fly as it will have a natural instinct to return to its wings level condition.
 In short, an ideal characteristic of a flight school aircraft!